Doktor Spira i Ljudska Bića: Recording "Dijagnoza"

-Post-breakup
+Comercial release of "Dijagnoza"

-In 1986, an editor for the PGP-RTB record label had become pop rock musician Oliver Mandić.
+In 1986, the pop rock musician Oliver Mandić became an editor for the PGP-RTB record label.
 In a discussion at a local bistro with Bora Đorđević, frontman o the hard rock band Riblja Čorba, Mandić claimed that he, as the new editor, would bring changes to PGP-RTB. Đorđević, annoyed with Mandić's statements, made a bet with him to release Dijagnoza.
 Without any promotion, the album was released in a minimal printing of 2,000 copies, and quickly sold out.
-At the time Mihajlović had quit performing and constructed a mini metal guitar and mini wooden bass guitar amp under the Žuto pile (Yellow Chicken) brand name.
-However, despite trying to make a breakthrough on the music equipment market, it turned out to be unsuccessful.
+At the time Mihajlović designed and built a mini guitar amplifier called "Gvozdeno Pile" (Iron Chicken") and mini amplifier for bass called "Drveno Pile" amp.
+The amplifiers were used in a number of commercial studios in Beograd and Kornelije Kovač named one of the tracks on his album "Gvozdeno pile" after the little amplifier.

+Recording of "Dizajn za stvarni svet"

-In 1987, Mihajlović secretly recorded the second studio album, Dizajn za stvarni svet (A Real World Design), featuring diverse musical influences which could stylistically be called world music, even though the expression was not used at the time, combined with krautrock, gothic rock, dance music, boogie, jazz and atonal music.
-Following the musical and production trends of the time, Mihajlović retained the same lyrical style on the new material as on Dijagnoza, sung under the domestic influences of such vocalists as Milan Mladenović and Vlada Divljan.
+In 1987, Mihajlović recorded the second studio album, Dizajn za stvarni svet (A Real World Design), featuring diverse musical influences which could stylistically be called world music, even though the expression was not used at the time, combined with krautrock, gothic rock, dance music, boogie, jazz and atonal music.
+Following the musical and production trends of the time, Mihajlović retained the same lyrical style on the new material as on Dijagnoza.
 The album would, however, remain unreleased until 2007.
 In 1988, he had moved to London and dedicated himself to business with computers.

-Reunion (2007)
+Slight return (2007)

 In 2006, Mihajlović started remastering the album Dijagnoza and the album Dizajn za stvarni svet, which were rereleased on CD by Multimedia Records in 2007 on the deluxe compilation album Arheološki artefakti tehnofilskih civilizacija prošlosti ili naučna fantastika kao žanr u umetničkim delima s kraja dvadesetog veka (The Archeological Artifacts of the Past Technophilic Civilizations or Science Fiction as a Genre in the Late Twentieth Century Artistic Works).

 During October of the same year, Mihajlović made several live appearances in Belgrade with Doktor Spira i Ljudska Bića in a new lineup which, beside him, featured the former member Predrag Milanović (bass guitar), Predrag Kozomara (guitars), Aleksandar Miletić (keyboards), Slobodan Jurišić (drums), Ana Milanović (backing vocals) and Sanja Bogosavljević (backing vocals).
-Special guest appearances included Emily Jane Sarić (vocals) and Dragan Popović's Mitropa Music Project from Sweden.
+Special guest appearances included Emily Jane Šarić (vocals) and Dragan Popović's Mitropa Music Project from Sweden.